RobinHankin/schwarzschild/inst/JOSE/paper.md

 In the teaching of numerical subjects such as physics, mathematical accuracy is an important requirement for informative diagrams.
 However, many users of such diagrams will want the ability to customise or otherwise modify them.
-In computer terminology one would need the source code as well as the final image and such source code is not currently available.
+In computer terminology, one would need the source code as well as the final image and such source code is not currently available.
 The `schwarzschild` R package [@rcore2019], available under the General Public License, fills this